 Non-qualified and incentive stock options are not as easy to value because you must account for the strike price or the price at which you can buy the stock.

 The strike price may lead to terms like “in-the-money” or “underwater.”
 To be in-the-money (a good thing), the share price needs to be higher than the strike price (the price at which you can buy the stock).
 Underwater stock options mean the current market price is less than the strike price.
 Therefore, they are typically not worth exercising.

 For example, imagine a hypothetical company stock has a share price of $100 per share, and your current strike price to buy the stock is $150 per share.
 It would not make sense to buy the share at $150 when you can go somewhere else and buy it for $100.

 To further complicate stock option value, stock options may have future value (even currently under-water stock options) based on factors such a time to expiration and expected price volatility.

-For example, let’s assume stock options have 5 years until expiration.
-During the 5 years until expiration, it’s possible that the share price goes up from the current $100 per share and eventually exceeds the $150 option price.
+For example, let’s assume stock options have five years until expiration.
+During the five years until expiration, it’s possible that the share price goes up from the current $100 per share and eventually exceeds the $150 option price.
 If it does, the previously under-water stock option will have value.

 Because of this possibility, it is fair to say that the stock options, even when they are underwater, may be worth something.
 This complexity of assigning a fair value to stock options is another reason to love restricted stock.
 Restricted stock is significantly easier to value.